paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-491-metropolitan-washington-airports.md

 (11) The Secretary shall include other terms applicable to the parties to the lease that are consistent with, and carry out, this chapter.

+**(b) Payments.—**

-**(b) Payments.—** Under the lease, the Airports Authority must pay to the general fund of the Treasury annually an amount, computed using the GNP Price Deflator, equal to $3,000,000 in 1987 dollars.
-The Secretary and the Airports Authority may renegotiate the level of lease payments attributable to inflation costs every 10 years.
+(1) **In general.—** — Subject to paragraph (2), under the lease, the Airports Authority must pay to the general fund of the Treasury annually an amount, computed using the GNP Price Deflator—

+  (A) during the period from 1987 to 2026, equal to $3,000,000 in 1987 dollars; and

+  (B) for 2027 and subsequent years, equal to $15,000,000 in 2027 dollars.

+(2) **Renegotiation.—** — The Secretary and the Airports Authority shall renegotiate the level of lease payments at least once every 10 years to ensure that in no year the amount specified in paragraph (1)(B) is less than $15,000,000 in 2027 dollars.

 **(c) Enforcement of Lease Provisions.—** The district courts of the United States have jurisdiction to compel the Airports Authority and its officers and employees to comply with the terms of the lease.
 The Attorney General or an aggrieved party may bring an action on behalf of the Government.